summarize operator

 Minimum and maximum timestamp

-Finds the minimum and maximum timestamp of all records in the Activities table.
-There's no group-by clause, so there's just one row in the output:
+Finds the minimum and maximum heavy rain storms in Hawaii.
+There's no group-by clause, so there's just one row in the output.

 Output